dalong0514/readnotes/20200106计算原文/2020121Full-Stack-Vuejs2-and-Laravel5/2020121Full-Stack-Vuejs2-901.md

+# 0901.
+Adding a User Login and API Authentication with Passport

 In the last chapter, we allowed the user to save their favorite Vuebnb listings.
 This feature was only implemented in the frontend app though, so if the user reloaded the page their selections would be lost.

 In this chapter, we'll create a user login system and persist saved items to the database so they can be retrieved after a page refresh.